Manchester City 'more than a match' for Real Madrid but must be wary of Benezma threat, says Lescott | Goal.com

-Manchester City 'more than a match' for Real Madrid but must be wary of Benezma threat, says Lescott
+Manchester City 'more than a match' for Real Madrid but must be wary of Benzema threat, says Lescott

 Manchester City are "more than a match" for Real Madrid but they must be wary of Karim Benzema's threat in the final third, says Joleon Lescott.